-Operating cash flows are used to maintain and expand operations, as well as to make routine expenditures such as tax, dividends and general administrative outgoings.
+Operating cash flows are used to maintain the Company during its transition, as well as to make routine expenditures such as tax, dividends and general administrative outgoings.

 Gearing levels are reviewed by the Board on a regular basis in line with its target gearing ratio, the cost of capital and the risks associated with each class of capital.